sabisendsocials-beep/MoneyTransferCompare/replit.md

 ## Recent Changes

 ### July 9, 2025 - Phase 4: Revolutionary "Sabi Buzz" Personality System Complete
-- Completely transformed AI commentary from boring analysis to relatable friend advice as platform USP
+- Completely transformed AI commentary from technical analysis to genuinely human friend conversation
-- AI now sounds like texting a close friend: "OMG!", "You won't believe this", "Seriously?!", "This is HUGE!"
+- **NOW SOUNDS GENUINELY HUMAN**: "Girl!
+Pesa is way ahead of everyone - this is wild!", "Yo!
+Wise quietly winning today - good choice bro!"
+- Replaced formal language with authentic texting style: "Yo!", "Dude!", "Bro!", "Girl!", "For real?", "No way!"
+- Natural conversational phrases: "quietly winning", "you know what you're getting", "keeping it chill", "just works"
+- Casual excitement expressions: "this is wild!", "way ahead", "don't sleep on this!", "free money right there!"
-- Enhanced system prompts to be genuinely excited and use relatable expressions
+- Enhanced system prompts to sound like texting your best friend about deals
-- Commentary examples: "WAIT!
-Pesa is beating others by 3.3%!
-That's free money!"
-- Added personality-driven fallback with 4+ variations: urgency, excitement, genuine care, insider tips
-- Phrases like "Trust me on this", "Plot twist!", "Your wallet will thank you!", "Zero drama, just good rates!"
-- Maximum 25 words per comment with emoji usage for extra personality
+- Maximum 20 words per comment for authentic texting brevity
-- Temperature optimized for natural, varied, authentic responses
-- **NEW: Integrated historical trend insights** - Commentary now occasionally references 30-day trends and historical positioning
-- Examples: "Perfect timing!
-GBP/NGN hitting recent highs", "Actually good news!
-EUR/USD near recent lows - perfect timing!"
+- **Integrated historical trend insights** with casual language: "rates been climbing all month!"
-- System calculates if rates are historically high/low and includes relevant context 40% of the time
+- System calculates if rates are historically high/low and includes context in friend-like tone
-- Historical insights add valuable timing guidance: "This month's been wild!
-GBP/NGN up 6.2% and Pesa on top!"
-- System now delivers relatable, informative, engaging, and actionable insights as core platform differentiator
+- Historical insights with personality: "Dude!
+Rates are low right now - perfect timing!", "Been dropping all month but Wise still rocks!"
+- Platform USP achieved: Commentary genuinely sounds like getting advice from a knowledgeable friend
-- Addresses critical USP requirement: commentary must have personality and be relatable to drive user engagement
+- Addresses critical user feedback: No longer technical, now authentically human and relatable

 ### July 8, 2025 - Phase 2.1: Footer Contrast Enhancement Complete
 - Fixed critical contrast issues in footer for better accessibility and readability